samanthajpv/School_District_Analysis/README.md

 ## Results
 Before analyzing the seven school district metrics, the names of the students were cleaned by removing unnecessary prefixes and suffixes.
 This was done to create standardization in the names of the students as required by the school board (refer to [cleaning_student_names.ipynb](https://github.com/samanthajpv/School_District_Analysis/blob/5eef8e19292d6cd3a292d1803041488e4121763e/Resources/Additional/cleaning_student_names.ipynb) for this process).
 The *Student Information* and *School Information* files were merged to create a new dataframe where the analysis below was based on.

 The math and reading scores of the 9th graders from Thomas High School were replaced with NaN by the code below.
-The ```.loc``` method, together with conditionals, were used to access the data that needs replacement. ```np.nan``` is the new value where 'np' was the alias used for NumPy and 'nan' is a constant for not a number.
+The ```.loc``` method, together with conditionals, were used to access the data that needed replacement. ```np.nan``` is the new value where 'np' was the alias used for NumPy and 'nan' is a constant for not a number.
 ```
 student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") &
                     (student_data_df["grade"] == "9th"),"reading_score"] = np.nan